-is an OSCAR® and BAFTA nominated Yemeni-Scottish filmmaker, based in Amsterdam.
+OSCAR® and BAFTA nominated Yemeni-Scottish film director, screenwriter and producer based in Amsterdam.

-Sara has since worked extensively as director, researcher, local producer for international TV outlets such as BBC, Channel 4 and AJ and has been on a number of film jury committees such as BFI London Film Awards, BBC Aan Korb Film Festival, IDFA Bertha Fund, and others.
+In 2017, Sara co-founded Comra Films, a Yemen-based film foundation for creative film productions and training.
+Over the years, she has sat on a number of film jury committees such as BFI London Film Awards, BBC Aan Korb Film Festival, IDFA Bertha Fund, MOOOV Film Festival and others.

 She is now developing her first Fiction Feature, 'The Station', which was selected for L’Atelier de la Cinéfondation Festival de Cannes 2020.